Skip to main content

 The Situation

-When John’s brother passed away in Austin, he left behind a complicated estate that included two houses next door to each other, and plumbing warehouse and an office belonging the decedent’s business.
-John lived in New York and was unable to come to Austin to handle what was needed to deal with the personal and real property left behind.
-It was a significant burden.
+When John’s brother passed away in Austin, he left behind a complicated estate that included two houses next door to each other, a plumbing warehouse, and an office belonging to the decedent’s business.
+John lived in New York and was unable to come to Austin to handle what was needed.

 The home his brother had lived in was still full of personal belongings including several vehicles.
-The house next door had a tenant in place without a lease agreement, and the plumbing warehouse was filled with work trucks and a large amount of inventory.
-The sheer amount and scope of work involved in addressing both the real and personal property would have required hundreds of hours to complete and presented numerous landmines.
+The house next door had a tenant in place without a lease agreement, and the plumbing warehouse was filled with work trucks and inventory.
+The scope of work involved in addressing both the real and personal property would have required hundreds of hours to complete.

 The Challenge